Ticuna language: Consonants

 The consonants of Ticuna consist of the following phonemes:

-Natively, Ticuna has no lateral or uvular consonants, although /l/ is found in some spanish loanwords.
+Natively, Ticuna has no lateral or uvular consonants, although /l/ is found in some Spanish loanwords.

 The affricate /dʒ/ (spelled "y") may be pronounced as /ɟ/, and also /j/, but only before the vowel /a/.
 A central /ɨ/ vowel sound may also be pronounced as a back [ɯ] sound.
 Other sounds, /f s x l/ are found in Spanish loans.

+Consonants may also be glottalized.
+Glottal stop is spelled x.

+Orthography

+The letters of the Ticuna alphabet are as follows:

+Letters f, j, k, l, s, v, z are used in Spanish loanwords.

+Nasalization is indicated with a tilde, and laryngeal vowels with a macron below.

+Morphology

+Ticuna is a fairly isolating language morphologically, meaning that most words consist of just one morpheme.
+However, Ticuna words usually have more than one syllable, unlike isolating languages such as Vietnamese.
+Typologically, Ticuna word order is subject–verb–object (SVO), though unusually this can vary within the language.

 Syntax

 Ticuna displays nominative/accusative alignment, with person, number, noun class, and clause type indexed on the verb via proclitics.
 Transitive and unergative verbs tend to favor an Subject-(Object)-Verb word order, while unaccusative verbs show a preference for Verb-Subject word order.

-Common words
+Vocabulary

 The counting words in Ticuna imply a base five system of counting as the word for five is the combination of "one five".
 Six through nine all contain the same beginning "naixmixwa rü" and then append the values for one through four respectively (such that six is "naixmixwa rü" and "wüxi" meaning one).